trusche/httplog/README.md

   # ...or log all request as a single line by setting this to `true`
   config.compact_log = false

+  # You can also log in JSON format
+  config.json_log = false

   # Prettify the output - see below
   config.color = false